Free Case Evaluation: (714) 648-0004

 Commercial Burglary

-Commercial Burglary Attorney in Santa Ana
+Orange County Commercial Burglary Defense Attorney

-Understanding Commercial Burglary Charges
+Understanding Commercial Burglary Charges in California

 Commercial burglary (California Penal Code § 459) refers to entering a business, store, or office with intent to commit theft or another felony.
 The key factor is intent — even if nothing was taken, prosecutors can still pursue a burglary charge if they believe there was criminal intent at the time of entry.

-Alleged shoplifting incidents where prosecutors upgrade the charge due to planning or value.
+• Alleged shoplifting incidents where prosecutors upgrade the charge due to planning or value.

-Entering a closed business after hours.
+• Entering a closed business after hours.

-Using false pretenses or stolen access cards to enter restricted areas.
+• Using false pretenses or stolen access cards to enter restricted areas.

-Accusations involving employees or contractors with inside access.
+• Accusations involving employees or contractors with inside access.

 Because “intent” is often based on circumstantial evidence, the right defense can dismantle the prosecution’s theory before trial.